 AWA or Analytical Writing Assessment is the first hurdle of GMAT, in which the aspirants are supposed to write down one essay on ‘Analysis of Argument’.
 This session is 30 minutes long and the maximum score is 6.
 To obtain a good score of 4-5 in this specific section, demands a long essay of compiling 4-5 paragraphs, with the proper introduction to conclusion.

 It’s no wonder during the initial phase of GMAT prep students focus on quantitative aptitude and verbal reasoning, but it must be taken into consideration that AWA is a significant and an integral part of GMAT test.
 B-schools get to know about your caliber for proving your point with all relevant and valid points.
 It reflects your persuasion skill and the optimistic vision to meet the challenges.
-Here we’re revealing the significant three tips to ace the AWA essay.
+The Analytical Writing section also analyzes your critical thinking capability and your competencies to communicate your ideas about a given topic.
+You could practicewriting on several topics before the exam so that you are more knowledgeable and capable to write on any given topic.
+This will also help you get familiar with the format of the Analytical writing section and you get exposed to the various approaches in this section.
+Here we’re revealing a few of the significant tips to ace the AWA essay.

 BYJU’S will be glad to help you in your GMAT preparation journey.
 You can ask for any assistance related to GMAT and MBA from us by just giving a missed call at +9188845 44444, or you can drop an SMS.
 You can write to us at firstname.lastname@example.org.